Dual forms of the orthogonality relations of some classical q-orthogonal polynomials: Dual forms of the orthogonality relations of the continuous big -Jacobi and Askey-Wilson polynomials

 It is easy to check that (\ref{111}) is equivalent to the following product of three analytic functions in variables $y,z$

 at the point $(y,z)=(q^n,q^m), m,n\geq 0$, where $F(y,z), G(y,z)$ and $H(y,z)$ are defined, respectively, by

 By analytic continuation, we find that (\ref{finally}) holds as a nonterminating version of (\ref{111}) on a disk around $(0,0)$.
 Reformulate $F(y,z)$ on the left side of (\ref{finally}) in notation of hypergeometric series, divide both sides of the resulting identity by $G(y,z)$, and finally make the replacement $(y,z)\to (1/y,1/z)$.
-Then (\ref{dl1122}) emerges.
-Note that (\ref{dl1166}) follows from (\ref{dl1122}) by making the simultaneous replacement of parameters
+Then we obtain